Chaca chaca

 Chaca chaca is a species of angler catfish found in the Ganges-Brahmaputra River system of India and the Ayeyarwady River of Myanmar, where it is found in rivers, canals and ponds of grassland, scrubland, deciduous forest and rainforest habitats.
-These species grow to a length of 26 cm.
-This fish is found in the aquarium trade.
+It is a bottom-dwelling species that inhabits sandy, muddy, or soft substrates where it buries itself for both protection and ambush predation.
 In Assam, it is locally known as kurkuri.
+Chaca chaca is occasionally seen in the aquarium trade as an ornamental species due to its unusual appearance and behavior.